 I’m not implying an endorsement of the Information Mapping method by the Center for Plain Language, merely pointing out that their definition of plain language closely matches our definition of Information Mapping.
 That shouldn’t surprise anyone, because as any Mapper will tell you, the objective of Information Mapping is communication in plain language.

 Want to find out more about the Plain Language/Information Mapping connection?
-Download the free whitepaper, Beyond the Basics: Getting the Results You Want From Plain Language.
+Take a look at our eBook: Writing in Plain Language.

 Comments will be approved before showing up.